proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/11_Parallel_Bitcoin_Social_Layer_Workbook.md

 **Parallel is the Capstone:**
 It takes everything learned and says: "Now build.
 Here's how.
 Here's why.
 Here's your moment."

-**Nobody•Will•Pay Connection:**
+**Book Club Connection:**
 We're not just READING about parallel systems—we're BUILDING one.
-Each BookMark Breakfast session is:
+Each session is:
 - Grassroots coordination (Blocksize)
 - Bitcoin philosophy applied (21 Lessons)
 - Sound money incentives (Bitcoin Standard)